intistelecom/Intis-Telecom-Docs/deliver.md

 # Asynchronous delivery reports

 To receive delivery reports asynchronously you have to implement an http server at your side.
-Please setup this URL in your web account.
+Please setup this URI in your web account.

 The URL should handle GET request as follows: http://your.host.com/dlr?message-id={message-id}&state={state}